 Verbal degradation often takes the form of insults, including mockery of feelings, insults of body parts and belittlement.
 Physical examples of degradation including spitting, slapping, hair pulling, spanking, ejaculating on, or urinating on the submissive partner.

 Another key part of sexual degradation happens after the scene.
 Aftercare is highly recommended for both the dom and sub.
-The acts in sexual degradation are meant to “hurt” and taking time after the scene, after the players have had a chance to cool down, to discuss what happened is key to ensuring no boundaries were crossed, pleasure was attained and that mutual respect is maintained.
+The acts in sexual degradation are meant to “hurt.”
+Taking time after the scene, after the players have had a chance to cool down, to discuss what happened is key to ensuring no boundaries were crossed, pleasure was attained and that mutual respect is maintained.

-Some people also move their degradation play into consensual non-consent scenes.
-In these very specific situations, the submissive - through both defiance and retreat - resists the degradation techniques of the dominant, who then forces more physical acts on the submissive, ignoring objections and refusals.
+Negotiating consent is particularly important if the scene involves consensual non-consent.
+In these very specific types of scenes, the submissive - through both defiance and retreat - resists the degradation techniques of the dominant, who then forces more physical acts on the submissive, ignoring objections and refusals.

 “Degradation is the opposite of praise.
 It’s insulting someone, tearing them down, degrading them in a way that makes them feel small," says Mistress Mona, a Dominatrix based in Philadelphia.
 “I think a lot of domming has to do with degradation, objectification and humiliation."

 Consent is a key element of a degradation scene and relationship.
 Because the words and actions taken by the top can be offensive in a non-sexual context, agreement and trust are essential to ensure all parties achieve pleasure.
 All degradation acts are extremely subjective and should be discussed in advance.
 To ensure everyone involved is willing and deriving pleasure from degradation play, everyone must talk about limits and boundaries, as well as wants and desires before the scene.